TheLancashireman/DhG2/README.md

 * Consider refactoring the timeline command to use the same data ad HTML card, but a different template.
 * OR: keep the text output as it is and implement a new command.
 * Add a privacy filter.
 * Add a translation table for captions in event info.
-See DhG for existing list, add Mapref.
+Does DhG have a list?
+Add Mapref -> Map reference.
 * Read transcripts from transcript file (some types)
 * Check how Misc events are presented
+* Process notes and other information at the file level.
+Nickname, Private, Note etc. Photo?